keshsad/keshsad-v1/keshlib/career/README.md

 get someone to throughly read through my experience in my resume...
 This also means I need to practice my DSA, learn about the dotnet platform (Azure and ASP.NET), and hone my interviewing skills pretty quickly.

-**Consistency with JavaScript** <br />
+**Long term JavaScript** <br />
-I believe staying within the JavaScript ecosystem makes sense.
-It has matured greatly and with frameworks like React Native, mobile applications and Progressive Web Apps allows JavaScript to be catered towards mobile users providing native-like experiences.
+I believe staying within the JavaScript ecosystem isn't a bad idea.
+Frameworks like React Native and Next have matured greatly thanks to the [open-source community](https://ion.sst.dev/docs/).
+Developers are learning quicker than ever with new resources.
+In the next few years, JavaScript will be the recommended way to build mobile and progressive web apps, providing truly native-like experiences.
+However, it would be a mistake to intentionally ignore technologies that could shape me for the better.

 **Ecosystem Felexibility & Growth** <br />
 I'm keeping myself open to multiple ecosystems (AWS and GCP) which is beneficial considering each cloud provider has its